seattlecoderdojo/FullStackWebDevWorkshop-Sept19/week2/README.md

 The information is called properties.
 The functionality is called methods.

-So an address object might have information like the address of someone's house and a property would be the name of the street they live on.
+So an address object might have a property like the name of the street you live on.
 A method might be a bit of code that redirects the user to a Google Maps page with the house marked on it.

 An object will be wrapped in curly braces {}.
 We can see the whole thing is wrapped in curly braces.
 It's one big object.
 But inside, there are other sections wrapped in curly braces.
 Objects can have objects inside them... sort of like those Russian nesting dolls that fit inside each other.

 ![nesting dolls](images/matrioshka-1631194_640.jpg)

 We'll get into methods later.
 We'll have to.
 But for now, let's look at properties.
-A property is the property name (usually in quotes), then a colon, then a value.
+A property is created by putting the property's name (usually in quotes), then a colon, then a value.

 ```javascript
 "name": "hello-sqlite"